Grilling Safety Tips

 Bonfires: Permit Required.

-Outdoor Warming Fires: Permissible outside single family homes, duplexes or townhouses, or on sprinklered balconies of multi-family dwellings.
+Portable outdoor fireplace: Permissible outside single family homes, duplexes or townhouses.
 All outdoor warming fires require the following:

 - Use dry, seasoned wood in an approved container such as chimineas, outdoor fire places, barbecue grills, fire pits, fire bowls or fire houses